 - 11.1 If you are worried that something wrong or dangerous is happening at work, please don't keep it to yourself.
 Unless you raise your concerns, the chances are we won't find out until it's too late. - 11.2 As a first step, you should normally raise concerns with your immediate Manager or their superior and state that you wish to make the disclosure under the provisions of this Code.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved, you should approach the Chief Executive the Borough Solicitor, the Borough Treasurer or the Internal Audit Manager. - 11.3 You should not try to investigate the matter yourself, although you may be expected to assist with any subsequent investigation, and you should not directly approach or accuse individuals you have concerns about.
+For example, if you believe that management is involved, you should approach the Chief Operating Officer, the Legal and Democratic Services Manager, the Head of Finance, Procurement and Property Services or the Internal Audit Manager. - 11.3 You should not try to investigate the matter yourself, although you may be expected to assist with any subsequent investigation, and you should not directly approach or accuse individuals you have concerns about. - 11.4 The earlier you express the concern, the easier it is to take action.
+Also, further wrongdoings can be deterred; any damage caused repaired and potential problems 'nipped in the bud' with corrective action before they become endemic or develop into a crisis.